dbojarski/ng-rxjs-take-until-destroy/README.md

 # What's going on under the hood?
 The decorator...
 1. Adds once a trigger which is a Subject.
-2. Modified decorated function calling rxjs' 'takeUntil' function on returned value.
+2. Modified decorated function or property calling rxjs' 'takeUntil' function on returned value.
 3. Adds 'ngOnDestroy' function to the component or extends already existing.
 4. Performs 'next' and 'complete' on earlier added trigger on 'ngOnDestroy' call.